Sami Sadat

-Sayed Sami Sadat (دگرجنرال/سپهبُد سیدسمیع سادات) is an Afghan general who was Deputy Chief of the Afghan Army in 2021.
-He is the Incumbent Chairman of the Afghanistan United Front, a political organization that is leading an opposition against the Taliban.
-He is fluent in Persian (Dari), English, Arabic, and Pashto.
+Sayed Sami Sadat (Note: سیدسمیع سادات) (born 17 March 1985) is an Afghan military officer who served as Deputy Chief of the Afghan Army in 2021.
+He is the leader of the Afghan United Front (AUF), an armed group conducting an insurgency against Taliban rule in Afghanistan.

-He joined the government of Afghanistan in 2007 and his first job was Deputy Director for the POLICE Media Department.
+Early life and public service

-Sadat was born on born 17 March, 1985 in the Khair Khāna neighbourhood of Kabul in the Democratic Republic of Afghanistan into a Sayyid Pashtun family.
-He finished school in Kabul and graduated from the Joint Services Command and Staff College at the Defence Academy of the U.K. in the class of 2011 (ACSC 14).
+Sadat was born on born 17 March 1985 in the Khair Khāna neighbourhood of Kabul in the Democratic Republic of Afghanistan.
+He belongs to the Pashtun ethnic group and his family has Arab roots.
+He finished school in Kabul and graduated from the Joint Services Command and Staff College at the Defence Academy in the class of 2011 (ACSC 14).
 He then attended the Polish Defence Academy, where he completed the Battalion Command Course, and the NATO Military Academy in Munich, Germany.
-He also holds an Master's degree in Strategic Management and Leadership from the U.K. Charter Management Institute.
+He also holds an Master's degree in Strategic Management and Leadership from the Chartered Management Institute.

+Sadat began government service in the Ministry of the Interior.
+He was a Deputy Director for Strategic Commuinications and Policy Advisor.

+Sadat also served as a senior director in the NDS.
+He Served as Director of covert action program from 2013 to 2015.

+Military career

-Sadat also served as a senior director in the Afghan intelligence services.
-He Served as Director of covert action program from 2014 to 2016.
-General Sadat took charge of an elite clandestine counter-terrorism unit where he was leading Afghan and US intelligence joint clandestine counter-terrorism activities known as CTU until 2018, his team was in charge operations against Al-Qaeda in Afghanistan and Pakistan.
+Sadat was in command of a counter-terrorism unit known as CTU until 2018, his team was in charge of operations against Al-Qaeda in Afghanistan and Pakistan.

-During this time CTU managed to rescue almost all of the kidnapped persons in Al-Qaeda detention who were kept for prosecution and ransom including Haidar Gailani the son of former prime minister of Pakistan Gailani who was kidnapped by Al-Qaeda in Pakistan and brought in to Afghanistan.
-In 2017 his unit's operation killed Saifullah Akhtar known as Qari Saifullah Bokhari the leader of Harakat Jihad Islami of Pakistan; who assassinated former Prime Minister of Pakistan Benazir Bhutto.

-Many Al-Qaeda related terror leaders were captured or killed as result of counter-terrorism operations led by General Sadat making Al-Qaida leadership the weakest.

-Professional career

-Gen. Sadat has been responsible for the Afghanistan National Army more effectively during the years 2017-2021 in various parts of the country.
-He also worked as ANDSF COM. of the Afghan National Army for a short period before the Fall of Kabul in 2021.
+Sadat has been responsible for the Afghan Army more effectively from 2017 to 2021 in various parts of the country.
+He led the Afghan National Army's special forces unit and Kabul garrison during the Fall of Kabul in 2021.

-In 2021, after the fall of Kabul, the president of Afghanistan Ashraf Ghani along with other high profile Afghan officials fled Afghanistan.

-Sadat currently leads the Afghan United Front since 18 October 2023.
+Afghanistan United Front

+Since October 2023, Sadat has led the Afghanistan United Front.

+In August 2026, Sadat released a video appealing for support from the US and NATO, claiming his group was fighting the Taliban government, Al Qaeda, the Islamic State, and Tehrik-e-Taliban Pakistan in Kandahar province.